MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/on-prem-agent.md

 6. Select **Microsoft Graph** and then **Application permissions**.
 7. Search for "ExternalItem.ReadWrite.All" and "Directory.Read.All" from the permissions and select **Add permissions**.
 8. Select **Grant admin consent for [TenantName]** and confirm by selecting **Yes**.
-9. Check that the permissions are in the granted state.
+9. Check that the permissions are in the "granted" state.
      ![Permissions shown as granted in green on right hand column.](media/onprem-agent/granted-state.png)

 ### Configure Authentication